embroider-build/embroider/CONTRIBUTING.md

 1. Clone this repo.
 2. Run `yarn compile` (or `yarn compile --watch`).
-3. In each of the `./packages/*` directories, run `yarn link`.
+3. From the root of this repo, run `yarn link:all ../path/to/your/project`
-4. In your app, `yarn link @embroider/core` and any other embroider packages that appear in your package.json.